morrownr/8814au/README.md

 ```
 ```
     Option for Arch or Manjaro

-    (Note: if it asks you to choose a provider, make sure to choose the one that corresponds to your version of the linux kernel (for example, linux510-headers for version 5.10) if you have the incorrect version installed, you'll have to uninstall it and reinstall the correct version)
+    Note: if it asks you to choose a provider, make sure to choose the one that corresponds to your version of the linux kernel (for example, linux510-headers for version 5.10) if you have the incorrect version installed, you'll have to uninstall it and reinstall the correct version.

     $ sudo pacman -S --noconfirm linux-headers dkms git
 ```
 ```